theodoreyong9/AIWA/README.md

   and its own honest, stated limits — found by verifying the table against itself rather than reciting it from memory, the exact discipline this project keeps asking of itself.
+- **Closed the actual last mile of composability (§27.10)** — asked directly, after §27.9's own validated evaluator shipped, whether the composability promise was actually delivered yet.
+It was not: the evaluator worked, but every real use of it was still hand-wired platform code (`pool-reducer.js`'s own rewritten `verifyPoolPayout`).
+  A third party had no way to define a genuinely new contract without touching platform code — exactly the problem §27.8 set out to solve.
+  **The one thing that had to be gotten right**: a release event can never supply its own verification condition — that would let any attacker attach a trivially-true condition and drain any contract's real funds.
+Safety comes from separating *when* a condition can be supplied (once, at mint time, permanent forever after — the same discipline `pool-init`/`formula-register` already use) from *when* it's merely referenced (a release event supplies only `claimId`/ `from`/`to` and a `contractId`, substituted into the already-fixed template's placeholders, never used to construct new logic).
+  `generic-contract-reducer.js`/`.rs` built in both languages —
+  `verifyGenericRelease` tested directly against the exact attack this exists to prevent: an attacker smuggling an extra `condition` field into a release attempt, confirmed completely ignored, using a real minted condition chosen to be unambiguously false so the test can actually distinguish "the real condition was checked" from "the smuggled one was used instead."
+  **Demonstrated, not just claimed**: a real 2-of-2 threshold-release escrow — sharing zero code with `pool-reducer.js` — built entirely as one `count` condition over real approval events, run through the actual deployed application's own real, two-phase materialization (not a standalone shortcut): correctly withheld with 1 of 2 approvals, correctly released once both real approvals existed.
+  Composed into `main.js`'s real `pot-release` verifier alongside pool's own check, tried in sequence — safe because a `releaseProof`'s own shape makes the two structurally distinguishable.
+  **Two honest limits named, not hidden**: doesn't cover contracts needing stateful accumulation before a condition can be evaluated (pool's own weighted draw stays its own dedicated reducer, correctly — this was never meant to force-fit that shape); and the `unique` primitive can't track used keys across the fold within this specific mechanism, so contracts needing real mint-once uniqueness still need their own reducer.
+Rust's mirror needed one honest extra piece JS doesn't: an explicit, hand-written condition parser (`parse_condition`), since the `Condition` enum has no direct serde derive for its shape — stated as a real cross-language difference, not smoothed over.
+  New whitepaper §27.10, Appendix H.34.
+13 new JS tests, 8 new Rust
+  tests.
+378 JS tests total, 238 Rust tests (232 lib + 6 integration),
+  zero warnings either language.